DONATIONS MATCHED for a limited time, thanks to Dan Benson

 Warehouse developers have calculated that NJ is within a 24-hr drive of nearly 40% of the ENTIRE NATION’S POPULATION, making NJ destined to become a Warehouse State.
 Developers and their lobby have worked much faster than our legislators can write protections into law.
 It seems all of New Jersey is currently struggling with a warehouse battle.
 We can’t box out our state, and still expect local retailers and communities to thrive, and hang on to our identity as the Garden State.
 It’s the biggest, most historic lifestyle shift ,entirely sparked by Covid.

-Bridge Point 8, for example, is a fundamentally flawed warehouse park, planned where West Windsor, Princeton & Lawrenceville all connect in a once-vibrant shopping district.
+Bridge Point 8, for example, is a fundamentally flawed warehouse complex, planned where West Windsor, Princeton & Lawrenceville all connect in a once-vibrant shopping district.
 The project required an unprecedented 82 conditions of approval.
 It plans to pave over 5.5 million square feet of a 650+ acre parcel.
 Over 160 acres are flood hazardous and precious wetlands.
 Adjacent to Route 1 and already prone to severe flooding.
 These wetlands are essential to mitigating flood hazard conditions.
 Wetlands are nature's sponge that serve to absorb and filter stormwater.
 This warehouse plan will only exacerbate the problem of flooding, harming the local economy while making shopping local much less accessible or even desirable.
 Hundreds of tractor trailers per hour added to an already congested, flood-prone Route 1 is something consumers will choose to avoid.

 During Covid, the only way folks were able to get together was to go outdoors.
 The pandemic revealed that open space is critical to public health.